LB7 History/General Info

-Twelve years after Dodge teamed up with Cummins and completely altered the heavy-duty truck landscape, GM introduced a diesel engine that would finally help establish them as a legitimate competitor in the diesel marketplace.
+Twelve years after Dodge altered the heavy-duty truck landscape, GM introduced a diesel engine that would finally help establish them as a legitimate competitor in the diesel marketplace.
 The Duramax diesel was introduced for the 2001 model year, replacing the Detroit Diesel 6.5L.
 The all-new Duramax (RPO ‘LB7’) was far superior to the outdated Detroit Diesel engine and featured some state-of-the-art technology.

 Design of the Duramax diesel began in 1997 when General Motors and Isuzu Motors paired up to create DMAX Ltd. A little over 3 years after the initial concept, the LB7 Duramax diesel went into production.
 The resulting engine was a state-of-the-art 6.6L V8 with four-valves-per-cylinder.
 The LB7 put out a segment-best 300 hp and 520 lb-ft of torque.